-A short-term obligation rated 'A-1' is rated in the highest category by S&P Global Ratings.
-The obligor's capacity to meet its financial commitment on the obligation is strong.
-Within this category, certain obligations are designated with a plus sign (+).
-This indicates that the obligor's capacity to meet its financial commitment on these obligations is extremely strong.
+A short-term obligation rated 'A-1' has strong capacity to meet its financial commitments.
+It is rated in the highest category by S&P Global Ratings.
+Within this category, certain obligors are designated with a plus sign (+).
+This indicates that the obligor's capacity to meet its financial commitments is extremely strong.

 The S&P Global Ratings Canadian preferred share rating scale serves issuers, investors, and intermediaries in the Canadian financial markets by expressing preferred share ratings (determined in accordance with global rating criteria) in terms of rating symbols that have been actively used in the Canadian market over a number of years.
-An S&P Global Ratings preferred share rating on the Canadian scale is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific preferred share obligation issued in the Canadian market, relative to preferred shares issued by other issuers in the Canadian market.
+An S&P Global Ratings preferred share rating on the Canadian scale is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific preferred share obligation issued in the Canadian market relative to preferred shares issued by other issuers in the Canadian market.
 There is a direct correspondence between the specific ratings assigned on the Canadian preferred share scale and the various rating levels on the global debt rating scale of S&P Global Ratings.
-A Canadian preferred share rating of P-2(high) and P-2 corresponds to global scale preferred share rating of BBB+ and BBB, respectively.
+The Canadian scale rating is fully determined by the applicable global scale rating, and there are no additional analytical criteria associated with the determination of ratings on the Canadian scale.
+S&P Global Ratings' practice is to present ratings on an issuer's preferred shares on both the global rating scale and on the Canadian national scale when listing the ratings for a particular issuer.
+A Canadian preferred share rating of P--2 corresponds to global scale preferred share rating of BBB.